tycrek/tycrek/README.md

 ## :gem: Showcase

+- **[Degoogle]** is huge, collaborative list of alternatives to Google products, as well as privacy tips, tricks, and more.
 - **[totems.me]** is a small service I built to generate custom Minecraft Totem's of Undying, based off your in-game skin.
 - **[ass]** is a ShareX upload server.
 Hard to explain, but they're popular on Discord.
 - **[pagery]** is my custom static site generator.
 The stack is quite niche but it works great for me.